Hungry Healthy Happy

 A wooden board covered in a variety of Christmas themed snacks.

 At this time of year, everything goes out the window when it comes to food.
-There is chocolate for breakfast, candy canes are legitimately a food group and some days the only vegetables the kids see are a chocolate ball with a brussels sprouts wrapper.
+There is chocolate for breakfast, candy canes are legitimately a food group and some days the only vegetables the kids see are a chocolate ball with a Brussels sprouts wrapper.

 It's crazy and manic, and we are always on the go.
 So, snacks make up a lot of the kid's eating.
 We try to make them as fun and festive as possible, with as much colour too.

-Two shot collage of a child sat at a table eating snacks.
+A child sat at a table eating snacks.

 Apple Christmas Tree

-If your kids need a gentle nudge to eat more fruit, then this apple Christmas tree is an easy and festive way to boost their fruit intake and a tasty Christmas snack.
-Sometimes, just presenting things in a different way can encourage them to try a food again.
+If your kids need a gentle nudge to eat more fruit, then this apple Christmas tree makes a great kid's Christmas snack as it is an easy and festive way to boost their fruit intake and a tasty Christmas snack.

 A christmas tree made out of slices of apple.